trelliscope/trelliscope/README.md

       width = 100, height = 6),
     input_number(name = "rank", label = "Rank this panel")
   )
-#> Using the variable(s): 'manufacturer, class' to uniquely identify each row of the data.
+#> Using the variable(s): 'manufacturer', 'class' to uniquely identify each row of the data.
   # write_display()
 ```